Faizan-26/Netflix_Household_fix/readme.md

 ## How It Works

-The extension monitors Netflix web traffic and manages specific authentication requests that can interfere with household sharing.
+The extension uses advanced early injection technology to intercept Netflix authentication requests before they can be processed.
 When enabled, it:

-1. **Detects Netflix Pages**: Automatically activates when you visit any Netflix page
+1. **Early Script Injection**: Automatically injects blocking code at the earliest possible moment when Netflix pages load
-2. **Manages Authentication**: Handles specific household verification requests
+2. **Request Interception**: Catches and blocks specific household verification requests (`CLCSInterstitialLolomo` and `CLCSInterstitialPlaybackAndPostPlayback`)
-3. **Maintains Sessions**: Helps keep your Netflix household connection stable
+3. **Seamless Operation**: Works on first page loads, refreshes, and navigation without requiring hot reloads
+4. **Automatic Reload**: Detects household warning messages and performs hot reloads to bypass them
-4. **Works Transparently**: Operates in the background without interrupting your viewing
+5. **Silent Operation**: Works transparently in the background without console output or user interruption

 ## Installation